SSBUTrainingGrounds/Tabuu-3.0/README.md

 Made by Phxenix#1104.
 If you have any questions feel free to contact me on Discord.

 ## Features include:
-- Custom matchmaking system for Smash Ultimate, ranked and unranked
+- Custom Smash Ultimate Matchmaking, with Ranked and Unranked Modes
-- General purpose moderation commands
+- General Purpose Moderation Commands
-- Custom warning and muting system
+- Custom Cross-Server Warning and Muting System
-- Badword and invite link filtering
+- Bad Word and Invite Link filtering
-- Basic modmail system
+- Modmail, with DMs and Threads
-- Reaction-based role menus
+- Reaction-based Role Menus
-- Logging system
+- Autorole System
-- Autorole system
+- Level Roles based on Mee6 Levels
-- Custom macro commands
+- Logs Message and User Updates
-- Custom user profiles for Smash Ultimate
+- Custom Macro Commands
-- Basic starboard
+- Player Profiles for Smash Ultimate
-- Reminder system
+- Starboard
-- Bypasses the need for Mee6 Premium, assigns Roles based on Level
+- Persistent Reminders
-- Lots of useful general user commands
+- Lots of other useful General User Commands
-- Lots of not so useful general user commands
+- Lots of other not-so-useful gGeneral User Commands

 The full list of commands with an explanation on how to use them can be found within the [CommandList.md](CommandList.md) file.